 Thank you for participating

 Thank you to everyone who participated in our first round of feedback.
-We have summarized the feedback into a What We Heard infographic. your feedback will be used to inform the design plans for the proposed extension and amenities, and more information will come later this year.
+We have summarized the feedback into a What We Heard infographic.
+Your feedback will be used to inform the design plans for the proposed extension and amenities.

 Please contact City staff with your questions at ParksAndConsultation@coquitlam.ca or 604-927-6300.